JonatanS/vocabtrainer/README.md

 - get help (jokers tbd)

 ##Controller/ Functionality:
-- can use joker (e.g. show first letter, or indicate number of letters looking for
+- can use joker (e.g. show first letter, or indicate number of letters looking for)
+- integrate API from ... to display similar words
+- batch upload words from CSV

 ##models:
 ####Entry